UH-Manoa-ICS-613-Summer-2026-Group-1/Neighborhood-Tool-Sharing/README.md

         -   Using bash (or git-bash), change to the root directory of the working copy of the repository
         -   Execute the [run_frontend_qa_checks.sh](./qa/scripts/run_frontend_qa_checks.sh) script: `bash ./qa/scripts/run_frontend_qa_checks.sh`
             -   This will automatically execute all of the defined automated tests, linters, and build process
+        -   Before pushing changes from their feature branch or opening a pull request, developers can run the  frontend checks script
+        -   Developers should review any reported issue, correct it, and rerun the frontend testing script until all checks pass
     -   #### Testing Types
         -   React component tests with [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)
         -   [ESLint](https://eslint.org/) checks for JavaScript, TypeScript, and React code-quality issues